Links

 This option is used to save the new text value as a variable during the test recording.
 You can find an element and copy the value directly from the browser.
 Now there is no need to hardcode values and change them later in a BugBug web app steps edition.
 You can move forward.

-Click on the "save variable for later" button.
+Click on the "Save variable for later" button.
 Saving a variable mode is now active.

 When an element is selected and a value is recorded, you will see an input in the BugBug extension menu where you can save the name for the new variable.
 Later this name will be visible in a list of variables in the BugBug extension menu.